CatalogueOfLife/data-xrelease-patch/README.md

-# XCOL Patch Data
+# COL XRelease Patch Data
-A small [TextTree](https://github.com/gbif/text-tree) dataset that acts as a "patch" dataset for the Catalogue of Life Extended Checklist.
+A small [TextTree](https://github.com/gbif/text-tree) dataset that acts as a "patch" dataset for the Catalogue of Life eXtended Release.
 It is hosted in Checklistbank at: https://www.dev.checklistbank.org/dataset/271399

 ## Files